by Matt Slick

 Brotha: There is no new age here though.
 If we didn’t have PCs, Sims, and World Of Warcraft etc. then I wouldn’t even take serious these claims Matt

 Matt: I understand that.
 Let me say it differently.
-How do you know that in 1000 years, there won't be a superior philosophical idea that make simulation thought ridiculous, a game of child's play?
+How do you know that in 1,000 years there won't be a superior philosophical idea that makes simulation thought ridiculous--a game of child's play?
 In that case, what would stop your future equivalent from positing a new theory?
-This is problematic because his theory could contradict yours and this would mean you really wouldn't know what is true.
+This is problematic because his theory could contradict yours, and this would mean you really wouldn't know what is true.

 Matt: The whole point is this.
-If this mind or minds, which exists and creates a simulation, wants to communicate to us, then it would have to be by his sovereign choice, not by hours.
+If this mind or minds, which exists and creates a simulation, wants to communicate to us, then it would have to be by his sovereign choice--not by ours.

 Matt: I'm glad we agree, finally.
-Now, second point.
-This self-revelation would have to occur for us to know anything about him.
-If there's nothing that comes from him, if there is no way to detect him via properties or whatever it might be, then there's no point in even discussing him.
+Now, second point: This self-revelation would have to occur for us to know anything about him.
+If there's nothing that comes from him and if there is no way to detect him via properties or whatever it might be, then there's no point in even discussing him.

 Matt: Let me just get to the point.
 In order to find out if you are deceived or not, you have to be able to determine if there is an internal inconsistency in your thinking system or worldview, and the other way is that there is a fact that comes from an external source that contradicts what you believe.